Aashishst/Weather-Report/README.md

 ## Devloper Info

 ***Developer:*** - This website was made by Me - **Aashish K** for the under 18 hacathon by **Hack Club + Github**.

-***Addons*** - You can also make the JS and html add a couple of extra Maps or any other features you Like.